Performance Improvement

 To view the 2022-2023 Annual Report ‘Looking Back, Moving Forward: Our Recovery Journey continues’, please click here.

 Our work on Performance Improvement is subject to audit by the Northern Ireland Audit Office (NIAO) in line with the Local Government Act (Northern Ireland) 2014.
-See attached downloadable Annual Performance Improvement Report 2022-2023 from NIAO on the outcome of our improvement audit and assessment, in which the Council was deemed to have satisfactorily discharged its duties in relation to statutory performance improvement and reporting.
+See attached downloadable Annual Performance Improvement 2023-2024 from NIAO on the outcome of our improvement audit and assessment, in which the Council was deemed to have satisfactorily discharged its duties in relation to statutory performance improvement and reporting.

 If you wish to discuss the content of these documents with a Council Official please contact Kim Weir, Strategic Planning & Performance Manager.